 Montrose Blueberry festival

-The 40th Annual Blueberry Festival was held Friday and Saturday, August 2 & 3, 2019
+The 42nd Annual Blueberry Festival will be held Friday and Saturday, August 4 & 5, 2023

 The annual Blueberry Festival is two days of summer fun for all ages!
-Held on the first Friday and Saturday in August since 1980, the Festival brings thousands of people to scenic Montrose PA to enjoy blueberry everything, from ice cream to pies.
+Held on the first Friday and Saturday in August, the Festival brings thousands of people to scenic Montrose PA to enjoy blueberry everything - from ice cream to pies.
 Admission is free!
 Proceeds benefit the Susquehanna County Historical Society & Free Library Association.

 -Lots of children's games